 Recreational Respite is passionate about building capacity through education, advocacy for accessibility and inclusion and collaborative efforts through partnership.
-Our team strongly believes that all communities and their programs, products and services, should be accessible without barriers to all individuals with disabilities.
+Our team strongly believes that all communities and their programs, products and services, should be accessible without barriers to all individuals.

-This has led to our extensive work in the areas of leadership, education and training and keynote speaking.
-Our Founder, Amy MacFarlane has taken our values and passions within Canada and abroad to: USA, Kuwait, Australia and Scotland (to date) and has been recognized as an international leader in her field.
+Our Founder, Amy MacFarlane has taken our values and passions within Canada and abroad to the USA, Middle East, Australia and Europe and has been recognized as an international leader in her field.
 Amy was nominated for the RBC Canadian Women Entrepreneur Award (in 2014, 2015, 2016, 2017).

 Accessibility in Ontario